Warning: High Rainfall

 3. Investigate your See where the rain water soakaways / drainage fields are in relation to the foul water one is.
 Does it need diverting away from the important foul soakaway?

-4. Get your black smith or garage man to make a pricker (a metre long steel bar 20 mm diamete, one end pointed like a pencil.
-The other with a tee handle 30 mm dia 300 mm long).
+4. Get your blacksmith or garage man to make a pricker (a metre long steel bar 20 mm diameter, one end pointed like a pencil.
+The other with a tee handle 30 mm diameter 300 mm long).
 Search for pipes and listen to the noise it makes!
 Ping!
 Means old clay pipes.
-If it bounces it’s plastic.
+If it bounces, it’s plastic.
 Practice first.

 What To Do